 Next tours: Sadly, for now the tours have had to be suspended due to repair work.
-The tower will probably re-open in 2023.
+The tower will probably re-open in 2023, and we don’t mean twenty-three minutes past eight.

 Duration: About 75 minutes.